 - PPs reflect the estimated profit/loss from all future cash flows including deferred premium and commission payments and other technical income closely related to the insurance contract, rather than being a simple proportion of the gross premium; and - PPs include the profit/loss from legally obliged new business within the contract boundary.

 Reinsurance

-Reinsurance was applied to the claims and premium provisions as specified in the following material reinsurance arrangements:
+Reinsurance was applied to the claims and premium provisions to reflect the treaties in place described in Section C2.